autonomoussoftware/metronome-contracts-js/README.md

 })
 ```

 # Configuration

-If none of the configuratio is provided, the library is going to connect to 'http://localhost:8545'.
+If none of the configuration is provided, the library is going to connect to 'http://localhost:8545'.